syncfusion-content/flutter-docs/Flutter/datagrid/localization.md

 control: SfDataGrid
 documentation: ug
 ---
+# Localization in Flutter DataGrid and DataPager

-# Localization in Flutter DataGrid (SfDataGrid)
+## Localization in Flutter DataGrid (SfDataGrid)

-## Localization in filter pop-up menu
+### Localization in filter pop-up menu
 By default, the [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) filter popup menu supports US English localizations.
 You can change the other languages by specifying the `MaterialApp` properties and adding the `flutter_localizations` and [syncfusion_localizations](https://pub.dev/packages/syncfusion_localizations) package to your application.

 To use `flutter_localizations` and `syncfusion_localizations`, add the package as a dependency to the `pubspec.yaml` file.